 17. Go Wine Tasting in the Fraser Valley

 This is one of my personal favorite activities to do in Vancouver in December!
 Anyone who knows me knows that I love wine, and the only thing I love more than wine is wine tours!

 The Fraser Valley just outside of Vancouver is a beautiful wine region producing some really tasty wines.
 A wine tour to the Fraser Valley will take you around to some of the best wineries and you get to taste all of the wine for yourself!
 Sounds like a good day if you ask me!

-This Fraser Valley Wine tour is a five-hour tour that takes you to five different wineries where you can try a variety of boutique wines.
+This Fraser Valley Wine tour would be top recommendation.
+It is a six-hour tour that takes you to four different wineries where you can try a variety of boutique wines.
 The tour will pick you up and drop you off at your Vancouver hotel so all you have to worry about is having a brilliant day!

 18. Visit a ski mountain

 In December, you need to go skiing or snowboarding!
 The most popular and closest places for hitting the slopes in Vancouver include Mt Seymour, Cypress Mountain, and Grouse Mountain.
 You can rent gear and even just get a day pass if you only want to spend one day.